From April 2024 Cash Basis Accounting for Income Tax is standard for Unincorporated Businesses, with an opt out back to Accruals Accounting.

 - Expenses are reported against the period the income is earned in, rather than when paid

-- It has been proposed in Autumn Statement 2023 that Cash Basis becomes the default for Unincorporated businesses although they will be able to elect into Accruals Accounting.
+From April 2024 Cash Basis becomes the default for Unincorporated Businesses (Sole Traders and Partnerships) although they will be able to elect into Accruals Accounting.

 Lets look at an example: